 Most massage therapists are going to start with the back and shoulders before they move down the body.
 Once the client has flipped over about mid-way through the session time, the therapist will then work back up the body, usually ending with neck and shoulders and sometimes the scalp.
 Men may also have the option to receive a pectoral massage.

 If there is a certain area that needs additional attention, such as a sore back or tight shoulders, be sure to let the therapist know so they can spend more time focused on these areas.
 Do keep in mind, that could take away time from other areas of your body.
-To ensure the full treatment of every body part, as well as a focus on specific issues, make an appointment for a longer session time.
+To ensure the full treatment of every body part and focus on specific issues, make an appointment for a longer session time.

 What Types Of Massages Should You Consider?